-Coronavirus News: 2 New York children die to mysterious illness possibly linked to COVID-19
+Coronavirus News: 3 NY children die from syndrome possibly linked to COVID-19

+Cuomo said the children had tested positive for COVID-19 or the antibodies but did not show the common symptoms of the virus when they were hospitalized.

+"This is the last thing that we need at this time, with all that is going on, with all the anxiety we have, now for parents to have to worry about whether or not their youngster was infected," Cuomo said at his daily briefing.

-Westchester County officials announced Friday that a child being treated for a mystery illness believed to be linked to the coronavirus has died.
+Westchester County officials announced Friday that a child being treated for a mystery illness believed to be linked to the coronavirus died.

 The illness, called Pediatric Multi-System Inflammatory Syndrome Associated with COVID-19, prompted an advisory to healthcare providers to immediately report any related symptoms.